jkk/cantata/README.md

 ```

 Both fetching strategies -- single vs. multiple round trips -- have benefits and costs.
 Cantata lets you choose.

+More fetching strategies may be added in future versions (lazy fetching, for example).

 Joins can be made explicit, which overrides implicit joins of the same name: